The ESC/EAPCI Patient Initiative Committee Informed Consent Survey

 - collaboration in the development of an app for risk factor management in patients with coronary artery disease.

-- Complete a review of patient-reported outcomes after percutaneous interventions.
+- To complete a review of patient-reported outcomes after percutaneous interventions.

-- Design and pilot a patient Reported Outcome Measure tool for use across European countries.
+- To design and pilot a patient Reported Outcome Measure tool for use across European countries.

 Robert Byrne Chairperson (Ireland)

 Robert A. Byrne is Professor of Cardiovascular Research at RCSI University of Medicine and Health Sciences and Director of Cardiology at Mater Private Hospital, Dublin, Ireland.
 Prof. Byrne graduated from University College Dublin, Ireland and completed his PhD in Medical Life Science and Technology at the Technical University Munich, Germany.
 Research awards received include the ESC Atherothrombosis Research Fellowship (2008), the TCT Thomas J. Linnemeier Young Investigator Award (2009) and the Andreas Grüntzig Research Prize of the German Cardiac Society (2016).
 Leadership roles include Deputy Editor at EuroIntervention and board member of EAPCI and Chair of its Patient Initiatives Committee.

 Rasha Al-Lamee Co-Chairperson (UK)

 Dr. Rasha Al-Lamee is an Interventional Cardiology Consultant at Imperial College Healthcare NHS Trust and a Clinical Senior Lecturer at the National Heart and Lung Institute within Imperial College London.
 She is a clinical trialist with expertise in stable coronary artery disease, coronary intervention, invasive physiology and invasive intravascular imaging.